...

 Securing the workpiece is of utmost importance as any movement or deformation can lead to inaccuracies, inconsistencies, or even damage to the workpiece or the cutting tool.
 It’s important to note that workholding is not a one-size-fits-all approach.
 Different workpieces, materials, and machining operations require different workholding methods and devices.
 Therefore, selecting the appropriate workholding method and device is crucial to the success of the machining operation.

-• Support: It refers to the support provided to the workpiece during machining operations.
-Proper support ensures that the workpiece does not deflect or deform under the machining forces.
+• Support: Refers to the mechanisms or devices that prevent deflection or bending of the workpiece during machining.
+This could include locators, rests, or pads that stabilize the workpiece while the clamping force holds it securely in position.
 Support can be provided using various devices, such as supports, rests, or fixtures.

 • Location: It refers to the positioning of the workpiece in the workholding device.
 Proper location ensures that the workpiece is correctly oriented and aligned with the cutting tool and the CNC machine’s coordinate system.